EmberLightVFX/Gyroflow-to-CSV/Atoms/com.JacobDanell.GyroflowFusion/Docs/Gyroflow Fusion/README.md

 # DragDrop Support

 The Gyroflow Fusion toolset supports drag and drop handling of .gyroflow files.
-This works by dragging the file from an Explorer/Finder/Nautilus desktop folder browsing location and dropped the file into the Fusion nodes view area.
+This works by dragging the file from an Explorer/Finder/Nautilus desktop folder browsing location and dropping the file into the Fusion nodes view area.

-In this situation, the GyroFusion script is automatically launched and the "Gyroflow Filename" field is pre-filled in advance in the GUI.
+In this situation, the Gyro Fusion script is automatically launched and the "Gyroflow Filename" textfield is pre-filled in advance in the GUI.

 # Using the Script